Skip to main content

 Taylor County in west-central Georgia's Piedmont near the Fall Line has rolling terrain with red clay soils and some sandy areas toward the Coastal Plain transition.
 Heavy clay soils in northern areas typically require alternative septic designs, while sandier southern soils may support conventional systems.
 The rural county depends on private wells and septic systems, with wells tapping fractured Piedmont rock or transitional aquifers depending on location.

-Taylor County has 1 active service provider, including 1 well water testing, 1 well pump repair, 1 water treatment providers.
+1 active provider, including 1 well water testing, 1 well pump repair, 1 water treatment providers.

 1 provider found